-- Repays the overpayment in full to the School - Enters into a repayment agreement with the School in accordance with repayment arrangements satisfactory to the School; or - Signs a repayment agreement with the Department, which will include terms that permit a student to repay the overpayment while maintain eligibility for Title IV, HEA program funds.
+- Repays the overpayment in full to the school - Enters into a repayment agreement with the school in accordance with repayment arrangements satisfactory to the school; or - Signs a repayment agreement with the Department, which will include terms that permit a student to repay the overpayment while maintain his or her eligibility for Title IV, HEA program funds.

-Within 30 days of the date of the School's determination that the student withdrew, an institution must send a notice to any student who owes a Title IV, HEA grant overpayment because of the student's withdrawal from the School in order to recover the overpayment.
+Within 30 days of the date of the school's determination that the student withdrew, an institution must send a notice to any student who owes a Title IV, HEA grant overpayment as a result of the student's withdrawal from the school in order to recover the overpayment.

-At any time, the student fails to meet the terms of the repayment agreement with the School:
+At any time the student fails to meet the terms of the repayment agreement with the school:

-- The student chooses to enter into a repayment agreement with the Department of Education. - The student who owes an overpayment is ineligible for Title IV HEA program funds.
-You must arrange with the School or Department of Education to return the amount of unearned grant funds.
+- The student chooses to enter into a repayment agreement with the Department . - The student who owes an overpayment is ineligible for Title IV HEA program funds .
+You must make arrangement with the school or Department of Education to return the amount of unearned grant funds .